Nyesha loves writing about cooking/recipes, restaurants, movies, weddings, and poetry.

 Please continue reading to see how to make meatballs without breadcrumbs!

-With this meatballs without breadcrumbs recipe, I prepared beef meatballs, but you can surely make the meatballs with any of a variety of other types of meat such as chicken, pork or ground lamb meat if you prefer to do so.
+With this how to make meatballs without breadcrumbs recipe, I prepared beef meatballs, but you can surely make the meatballs with any of a variety of other types of meat such as chicken, pork or ground lamb meat if you prefer to do so.

 - I had some lean ground beef in the freezer and was in the mood to make some beef meatballs, but I had no breadcrumbs on hand for making the meatballs.